 Cyclecar.
 The plans include 27 detailed photos.
 The photos are

-labeled to make it easy to understand the Cyclecar details.
+labeled to make it easy to understand and build the Cyclecar.
 The plans

 also include a complete list of parts, with useful information

-about where to purchase everything.
+about where to purchase the items.
 As a special bonus, we have also

-added a helpful reference material section to the CD.
-If you are going to build this
+added a helpful reference material section.
+If you are going to build

-project it will be much easier with these plans!
+project (or anything similar) it will be much easier with these

-The Cyclecar plans are available as a CD-ROM which will be sent to you
+The Cyclecar Plans are also available as a CD-ROM sent by

 Project Plans on CD-ROM (Catalog